PBrockmann/wms-pyferret/README.md

 Slippy map is now made from multiple workers.
 Problem: the dataset and variables if defined should be passed somehow to the workers.
 I haven't found yet how to enherit from the calling environment.

-Also  how this should can be called ?
+Also how this should be called ?
 From a external function ?
 As a new command ?

-Speed for creating tiles is also an issue especially when you work with a curvilinear grid quite large (1441*1021), even with several workers.
+Speed for creating tiles is also an issue especially when you work with a curvilinear grid quite large (1440x1021), even with several workers.

 <hr>
 2016/09/09